Destinations Italy Florence & Tuscany

 Must orderthe most theatrical thing on the menu

-More about play than reverence — outlandish glassware, smoked drinks, fat-washed spirits, garnishes that arrive on their own plates.
-The crowd is younger and more design-school than the Locale crowd.
-No reservations; get there before 10 if you want a seat.
+Borgo San Frediano's experimental cocktail bar — outlandish glassware, smoked drinks, fat-washed spirits, garnishes on their own plates.
+Younger and more design-school than the Locale crowd; no reservations, get there before 10 if you want a seat.

 San FredianoNo reservationsLate night